hkaplanUSF/Practical-Machine-Learning-Prediction-Project/machineLearningProject.md

 </p>
 <h2>Project Goal</h2>
 The goal of your project is to predict the manner in which the 20 participants did the exercise (Unilateral Dumbbell Biceps Curl).<br>
 This is the "classe" variable in the training set.
-Using the training set I test various training models, access the outcomes, and
+Using the training set I test various training models, access the outcomes, and then
-<br>apply the final model(s) to the test data, to generate the prediction.<br>
+<br>apply the final model(s) to the test data, to generate the prediction.
+The out-of-sample error will be based on the total accuracy possible 1 (100%) - the accuracy value produced by the predictive model.<br>
 The classe or categories that the manner of the exercise fall under are as follows:<br>

 <ul>